mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 You can evaluate the installation process using the following installation methods:

 ### Cloud Installation
 This installation method is used for fast demos and POCs.
-DC/OS CloudFormation templates are intended for reference only and are not recommended for production use due to the following limitations:
+DC/OS CloudFormation templates are intended for reference only and are not recommended for production use.
-- CloudFormation does not allow for coordinated zero-downtime in-place updates within Auto Scaling groups.
-- CloudFormation does not allow for automated zero-downtime replacement of Auto Scaling groups.
-- Replacing DC/OS agent nodes requires manual data migration of local storage volumes for stateful services.
-- Updates of DC/OS on AWS CloudFormation have not been automated, validated, or documented.
-- Modified CloudFormation templates are not supported by Mesosphere, Inc.

 The following methods are used to install DC/OS:
 - Provision DC/OS on Amazon Web Services (AWS): Install DC/OS cluster on Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.